munkm/caskmodels/Meeting-Notes.md

   * Talked about linking inline images and .pdfs with the gh-pages branch (refer to munkm.github.io/caskmodels/.....) to do this.
 * Garrett added airflow pipes to the top of the cask.
   * Garrett thinks that most of the geometry is done.
-    * Should we add rebar structuring inside the concerete overpack in the model?
+    * Should we add rebar structuring inside the concrete overpack in the model?
       * Is this something ORNL would want?
-I don't see it affecting transport significnatly.
+I don't see it affecting transport significantly.
       * Maybe need to look in to how frequently the rebar lattices occur axially.

 Other things:
 * If Garrett runs out of modelling things to do:
   * Make a document in github page that summarizes the following:
-    * What was the trasnportation cask that we were given?
+    * What was the transportation cask that we were given?
 Fuel type?
 Burnup?
 Where was it from?
     * What is the dry cask information that you obtained from ADAMS?
 What is the type/manufacturer of that cask?
 (I know you've basically summarized this elsewhere, but it will be useful to put it all in the same place.)
     * What changes did you make from the transportation cask to get to the dry cask model?
 Just generally summarize this.
 * We need to find out if we'll just be using Advantg or both Advantg and Mavric.